 One of these procedures is kyphoplasty, also called balloon kyphoplasty, which involves the placement of a needle into the spine bone with X-ray assistance.
 From there, a balloon is sent through the needle and inflates while inside the bone to reclaim the height of the vertebrae.
 Then, cement is introduced to the space to fortify it and prevent future collapse.
 Vertebroplasty is another surgical intervention similar to kyphoplasty but doesn’t involve the use of a balloon to create space.

-Removal of a herniated disc is one of the most common operations performed at UF Health.
-Also known as a slipped disc, a herniated disc occurs when the central part of the intervertebral disc protrudes into the spinal canal.
+Removal of a herniated disk is one of the most common operations performed at UF Health.
+Also known as a slipped disk, a herniated disk occurs when the central part of the intervertebral disk protrudes into the spinal canal.
 This can happen in the lower portion of the spine or in the neck.
-Although aging is the most common cause, trauma can also lead to disc herniations.
+Although aging is the most common cause, trauma can also lead to disk herniations.

-Conservative approaches like non-steroidal anti-inflammatory medication and rest are effective at treating herniated discs.
+Conservative approaches like non-steroidal anti-inflammatory medication and rest are effective at treating herniated disks.
 These methods are usually accompanied by physical therapy to address pain.
 However, surgery is needed in more serious or complex cases.
 Regardless of what the issue calls for, UF Health is prepared to get your health back to 100 percent.

 If appropriate, our highly trained physicians will recommend a common technique to solve your joint pain.
 However, they are also trained in administering injections/interventions for small, medium and large joints.
 The same goes for facet joints (back), where our physicians practice medial branch local anesthetic diagnostic blocks, as well as intra-articular facet joint injections.

 Lumbar herniated disk

-Surgery to remove a herniated disc is among the most frequently performed operations at UF Health.
+Surgery to remove a herniated disk is among the most frequently performed operations at UF Health.
 The lumbar (lower back) section of the spine, just above the hips, refers to where the spine curves inward toward the abdomen.
 This part of the spine is designed for both power and flexibility, giving us the ability to lift, twist and bend.
-Herniated discs in this region are a common medical issue.
+Herniated disks in this region are a common medical issue.